Ann Thwaytes: Her country house, Broadwater, Sussex

 In 1841 she acquired her country house and estate, Charmandean at Broadwater, West Sussex.
-She maintained Samuel Smith and his family at Charmandean, funding his daughters' education until they left to marry.
+She maintained Samuel Smith and his family at Charmandean, funding the education of his daughters until they left to marry.
 Meanwhile, Samuel managed her accounts.
 Ann made many additions and improvements to Charmandean.
 In one room she installed panelling which had been removed from St. Mary's Church, Broadwater during repairs, and in her chapel-room she fitted a stained-glass window from the same church.
 She added an iron-framed conservatory, and two pairs of wrought iron entrance-gates made as replicas of the former Buckingham Palace gates.
 The western gates were requisitioned in World War II.
 The eastern iron gates remained in Charmandean Lane for some years but are now gone, leaving only the carved gateposts.
 The house was demolished in 1963.

 Family rifts

 During the 1840s, Ann offered to pay for a cadetship for one of Sarah's sons, but the offer was rejected.
 Sarah was called to Charmandean and told that Ann had been "advised by friends" to end their connection.
 A few years later, Ann was visited by one of Sarah's daughters who was received politely, but also told never to return.
 In 1850 Mrs Cook, another of Sarah's daughters, visited Ann and a friendship began.
 Ann bought this niece a house in Broadwater, but Mrs Cook too was rejected by Ann due to a financial disagreement, and cut off with a comfortable £450 per annum.